SISE-Web-Development-Environments/208243220_307885236/README.md

  This site is PacMonster!!

- Arrows:
+ KeyBoards:
   The arrows is sign to deafult keyboard up, down, left and right.
-    The user can choose different values for the game keyboard
+  The user can choose different values for the game keyboard.
+If the user choose arrow in numpad, he must choose all the keyBoard from there and the same for letters keyBoards.

 Cookies:
  There are different types of cookies, the largest is worth 25 points, the medium is worth 15 points, the smallest is worth 5 points.